See you on the slopes until 26 April

 Upon leaving Saint-Cyr in 1939, he was appointed second lieutenant in the 70th Alpine Fortress Battalion in Bourg Saint Maurice.
 In June 1940, he commanded the section responsible for the defense of the Redoute Ruinée.
 At the beginning of 1945, he was appointed captain in the 13th BCA (Bataillon de Chasseurs Alpins) and participated in the recapture of the Redoute Ruinée in April.
 He fell gloriously in Indochina in September 1947.

-THE FIGHTS OF 1944
+THE BATTLES OF 1944

 Did you know?